usgs/shakecast/pages/pycast/pycast_docs.md

 Your application is ready to go!
 Checkout [Inventory Setup](#inventory-setup) below to learn how to prepare your inventory and configure ShakeCast.

 ## Linux Installation
 There are multiple ways to install pyCast on Linux, but we recommend you use the PyPI package.
-Installation requires python 2.7.x and root access:
+Installation requires python 3.6 or higher and root access.

 ~~~
+sudo yum install epel-release python3 python3-pip
-pip install usgs-shakecast
+sudo pip3 install usgs-shakecast
+sudo python -m shakecast.app.startup
 sudo python -m shakecast start &
 ~~~